moth-quantum/quantum-audio/README.md

   - The audio can be decoded using ```scheme.reconstruct_data(counts)``` method.
 In this case, metadata information can be manually passed as arguments.

 #### Additional Materials
-- For examples on circuit preparation, signals and Audio reconstruction, Please try the [Demo Notebook](DEMO.ipynb) .
+- For examples on circuit preparation, signals and audio reconstruction, Please try the [Demo Notebook](DEMO.ipynb) .

 - To quickly export quantumaudio from any audio file, a script ```export.py``` is provided in scripts folder.
   ```